Angry Birds sweet-talk copycats in booming China market

 SHANGHAI When Peter Vesterbacka visited China last spring, the marketing chief for Rovio, the Finnish firm behind the video game Angry Birds, saw fake Angry Birds products everywhere - and he was happy about it.

-"I realized that China was already happening in a big way for us," Vesterbacka said in an interview.
+"I realised that China was already happening in a big way for us," Vesterbacka said in an interview.

 "When you see all these knockoffs, you know that there is a lot of demand."